Trailside Tiramisu | Backpacking Dessert Recipe

 • Stir to mix well and shake vigorously for 2 minutes.

 • Let stand for approximately 3 minutes or until the desired consistency is achieved.
+If possible, put the bag or container in cold water or snow to encourage the pudding to thicken further.

 • After thickening, add the vanilla wafers to the pudding mixture.